sparksi/sector-distribution/themes/sector_starter/README.md

 This project uses a NodeJS LibSaSS compilation pipeline.

-This project uses NPM or Yarn and Bower to provide a completely localised project dependency environment.
+This project uses NPM or Yarn to provide a completely localised project dependency environment.

 ### Installing the localised dependencies requires the following steps: